Vasundharashukla/entry-notifier/readme.md

 - Creating multiple admin accounts.
 Rights to change the admin password and a case of forgotten passwords may also be included.

 ## Credits

+The country phone codes have been borrowed from [this link](https://gist.github.com/Goles/3196253#gistcomment-1608494).

 Created and Developed By: Vasundhara Shukla
 Contact Email: vasundharashukla98@gmail.com